Greene-Lab/FluxPFMWorkshop2026/README.md

 The goal is to move beyond thinking about reliability as a single number and instead directly observe how an individual's functional connectivity estimates stabilize as more data are added.

-## Explanation of Reliability Method
+## Calculating reliability of functional connectivity data using PFM data.

 This method is based on previously published work in Laumann et al. 2015, Gordon et al. 2017 and others.
+You can also generate ICC as well, but this needs to be run on a cluster because of the compute demands.
+We are using Pearson's R as previously published for the workshop as these estimates run quickly.
 ![Alt Text](/01_Reliability/notebooks/cPFM_reliability.svg)

 ## Full-Data Connectivity and Reliability